 Winter Sea Fishing Clothes – Base Layers

 A good base layer is an essential part of clothing when fishing in Norway, these thermal layers will trap air close to the skin and will warm this air up keeping you warm as well.
 I would strongly suggest a good set of both thermal top and trousers to wear as your first layer up in the fight to keep warm.
-Any good hiking shop or outdoor clothing will stock these items.
+Any good hiking shop or outdoor clothing will stock a wide range of these items.

 On top of your base layers, I would suggest layering up with t-shirts and jumpers.
-My personal preference is a lightweight sports type t-shirt and then on top of this wearing a thick jumper either an army surplus Norgie, a thermal outer layer (Rab, Montane etc) or a thick hooded jumper that I wear for fishing back home.
+My personal preference is a lightweight sports type t-shirt and then on top of this wearing a thick jumper either an army surplus Norgie, a thermal fleece lined outer layer (Rab, Montane etc) or a thick hooded jumper that I wear for fishing back home.
 If the weather is really cold then add more layers of t-shirts and jumpers accordingly.
 On your lower half, I would suggest a thick pair of sweatpants or jogging trousers so as not to restrict your mobility.

-For your outer layers I would suggest a good quality set of fishing bib an braces or a flotation suit.
+For your outer layers I would suggest a good quality set of fishing bib an braces or a floatation suit.
 These should be waterproof and windproof to keep the elements out so you enjoy your fishing.
 Typical makes to look for when it comes to bib and braces and flotation suits are Imax, Westin and Daiwa.
-Personally I prefer to wear a lightweight set of fishing trousers to keep the wind and water off my legs and I like to wear a good quality coat over the top of my clothing, companies such as Rab, Mountain Equipment and Berghaus are makes to look for as these coats are extremely good quality and will keep you warm in the harshest of conditions.
+Personally I prefer to wear a lightweight set of fishing trousers to keep the wind and water off my legs and I like to wear a good quality coat over the top of my clothing, companies such as Rab, Mountain Equipment and Berghaus are makes to look for as these waterproof jackets are extremely good quality and will keep you warm in the harshest of conditions.

 Socks, Hats and Gloves